tyler-g/libflac.js/README.md

+**NOTE!
 This fork was created to add chunked decoding capability for real time decoding of audio streams.
-At this point the original repo owner has folded this work into the original repo.
+At this point the original repo owner has folded this work into the original repo.**

 libflac.js